boegel/easybuild-wiki/3rd-EasyBuild-hackathon---meeting-minutes-day-2.md

 ## Program

- * [10am-6pm] hackathon, day 1
+ * [10am-6pm] hackathon, day 2
  * [6pm-8.00pm] aftermath: discussathon with George T., Fotis, Jens T. and Kenneth

 ## Discussion notes

  * [Fotis]
   * discuss a way to make modules conflict for compilers, MPI, BLAS/LAPACK, ...(?)
+   * ie. it makes not much sense to have 2 different MPI stacks loaded together, better spit a warning
-   * one way would be to add ghost modules being loaded as e.g. a compiler is needed
+   * KH?: one way would be to add ghost modules being loaded as e.g. a compiler is needed
    * `COMPILER/GCC-4.6.3`
    * add extra `conflict COMPILER` line in GCC, icc, ifort modules
    * problems: